Battle Angel Alita: Last Order: Setting

 Earth is a wasteland after a cataclysmic solar flare and asteroid impact, which created a long impact winter and nearly made humans extinct.
 Some managed to survive and, with the help of a mysterious quantum computer, rebuild civilization to what it is in Last Order.
-The colonization of the Solar System and complex politics between the now independent colonies have left the Earth surface cut off and underdeveloped.
+The colonization of the Solar System and complex politics between the now independent colonies have left the Earth's surface cut off and underdeveloped.
 The Scrapyard and Tiphares are found in what was once the USA (specifically the area of what is now Kansas City).
-Tiphares is now a big laboratory for its much more glorious sister city in space - Ketheres.
+Tiphares is now a big laboratory for its much more glorious sister city in space–Ketheres.

 Tiphares is a futuristic utopian city that is suspended several thousand feet above the Scrapyard.
 Originally, Tiphares was designed to be a prototype society that was intended to test candidates for the rigors of space travel.
 However, after the Cam Ranh calamity, Tiphares lost communication with both the surface and its sister city Ketheres.
 Now, Tiphares is mainly a source of living human brains that are integrated into Ketheres' quantum computing network known as Melchizedek.
 The original name in Japan is Zalem.

 Ketheres is Tiphares' sister city in space, connected to each other through an inertially balanced orbital elevator.
 It is also connected to an orbital ring, which is balanced by a similar orbital elevator and space city on the opposite side.
 Ketheres is somewhat of a utopian human society.
 However, the peace that is enjoyed there is actually a result of a system of mind-controlling computer chip brain implants and a ubiquitous system known as Unanimous.
 In order to be granted citizenship in Ketheres, individuals must have these implants.
 The original name in Japan is Jeru.